rordenlab/dcm2niix/README.md

  - [mcverter](http://lcni.uoregon.edu/%7Ejolinda/MRIConvert/) has great support for various vendors.
  - [mri_convert](https://surfer.nmr.mgh.harvard.edu/pub/docs/html/mri_convert.help.xml.html) is part of the popular FreeSurfer package.
 In my limited experience this tool works well for GE and Siemens data, but fails with Philips 4D datasets.
  - [MRtrix mrconvert](http://mrtrix.readthedocs.io/en/latest/reference/commands/mrconvert.html) is a useful general purpose image converter and handles DTI data well.
 It is an outstanding tool for modern Philips enhanced images.
+ - [nanconvert](https://github.com/spinicist/nanconvert) uses the ITK library to convert DICOM from GE and proprietary Bruker to standard formats like DICOM.
  - [PET CT viewer](http://petctviewer.org/index.php/feature/results-exports/nifti-export) for [Fiji](https://fiji.sc) can load DICOM images and export as NIfTI.
  - [Plastimatch](https://www.plastimatch.org/) is a Swiss Army knife - it computes registration, image processing, statistics and it has a basic image format converter that can convert some DICOM images to NIfTI or NRRD.
  - [Simple Dicom Reader 2 (Sdr2)](http://ogles.sourceforge.net/sdr2-doc/index.html) uses [dcmtk](https://dicom.offis.de/dcmtk.php.en) to read DICOM images and convert them to the NIfTI format.